rebekalv/keyboard/README.md

 <img src="images/keyboard_outline.png" alt="keyboard outline" width="400"/>

 ### AVR Pin Setup
 The important thing in this step is to map out how many pins your keyboard needs, and if your microcontroller can provide that.
 My keyboard needs 5 rows and 15 columns, hence 20 pins.
 Looking at pinout on the [cnano website](https://www.microchip.com/en-us/development-tool/ev59f82a), it has 24 port pins.
-Excluding the usb detect, LED control and degubber LED pin, we are left with 21 available pins, which is enough for our keyboard.
+Excluding the usb detect, LED control and debugger LED pin, we are left with 21 available pins, which is enough for our keyboard.

 <img src="keyboard_layout/marked_keyboard_20pins.png" alt="keyboard columns and rows" width="400"/>